 A: The door, frame and hardware constitute the opening assembly.
 The door assembly chosen, as required by FEMA, should be an assembly that has been tested for both pressure (1.75 psi) and 3 impacts (15lb.
 2x4 traveling at 100 mph).
-Numerous door assemblies have been tested at Texas Tech and are listed on the Wind Web Site.
+Numerous door assemblies have been tested at Texas Tech and are listed on the Debris Impact Testing website.
 These tested assemblies include both single and double doors.

 A: Impact tests on window glazing have been unsuccessful.
 Tests have been conducted on tempered, laminated, and bullet resistant glass with unsatisfactory results.
 In cases where the shelter has to have windows, such as a school classroom, designers have chosen to use tested FEMA 320 door assemblies with three locks as shutters over the windows.

 A: FEMA 361, Section 8, Human Factors Criteria, addresses this issue.
 In short, all building codes or ordinances, adopted by local jurisdictions, address issues of health and human safety for assembly occupancies.
 Some of these issues include requirements for ventilation, sanitation, emergency lighting, food and water.

 A: Yes, it can.
 However, the shelter must meet the Americans with Disabilities Act (ADA).
 This means wheelchair access by either a complying ramp or elevator with a standby generator.